4min readBusiness 13 August 2019

 Weed doesn't see color.
 Weed doesn't care if you're black, brown, yellow, Snoop Dog or Martha Stewart.

 To be frank, although I had a successful career on Wall Street, I never truly felt accepted by the venture capitalists giving.
 They would often turn their noses up at me, especially since I wasn't the textbook founder with the pedigree.
 I wasn't under 35, single, on my 3rd startup or with an Ivy League degree.
 In the cannabis space I feel truly accepted and valued for the work I have put in and it feels right.
 And my team, well, it's mostly brown people.
 Our Chief Scientist, George, is Mexican, my Head of Licensing, Richard, is Venezuelan and the majority of our sales team is also Latino.
 We are building our company, Lux Beauty Club, on our own terms and scaling rapidly through mostly wholesale distribution since we are still not allowed to advertise on Facebook or Instagram.
 Why is this great?
 Because it's cheaper to build real relationships with buyers and wholesalers than spending millions on CA (Customer Acquisition) online.
 Because we can't advertise online, we've had to go back to basics and battle it on the ground.
 It's a land grab and most of these snooty dudes have no clue how to do this.
 All they know is how to spend millions chasing customers online.
 They don't know how to pick up the phone and make connections or even know which trade shows to attend.
 Never underestimate the power of face to face sales.
 It's been our secret weapon on scaling our business fast and furious.
 These are products that people want to test and try and people want to buy from people they like and trust.
 You can't always get that from an online website.
 There's also still a bit of a stigma attached to the industry as a whole, so buyers are starting to get away from the products announcing what they are on the packaging.
 Subtlety sells.
 Both my grandma and mother now use our products nightly..
 We are a CBD family and household.
 Gone are the days of the young stoners selling you nickel bags behind the dumpsters.
 It's a serious and lucrative business with or without THC .
+And there are a plethora of brands emerging in the industry that you can learn more about here.

 The other great part of this industry is that most VCs cannot invest in this space because their LPs (limited partners) won't allow them to.
 VCs have LP's to answer to or even larger institutional money so it's not easy for them to invest even when they want to.
 So that leaves the true cannabis investors that don't care where you are from or look like, as long as you are pushing the product out as fast as possible.
 Even the big brands are getting in on the action through partnerships and licensing deals.
 It's an opportunity of a lifetime and history making.
 And, I, for one, want to be in the forefront of all the possibilities cannabis can bring.